CUD2V/pccc-testing/README.md

 ## 001 Multiple Causes of Death

 A test of the pccc package using both ICD-9 and ICD-10 codes based on the 1996 doubly coded CDC Multiple Causes of Death.
-This is public data set that can found at ftp://ftp.cdc.gov/pub/health_statistics/nchs/datasets/Comparability/icd9_icd10.
+This is a public data set that can found at ftp://ftp.cdc.gov/pub/health_statistics/nchs/datasets/Comparability/icd9_icd10.

 This data has been made part of this repository in the `cdc-mcd-data/` directory.

-## 002 KIDS
+## 002 KID
 The 2009 Kid's Inpatient Database (KID)

-Due to data use agreements, this data can not be made publicly available.
+Due to data use agreements, this data cannot be made publicly available.

 http://www.hcup-us.ahrq.gov/databases.jsp